roshni-1/DAVR-Application/README.md

 # DAVR-Application
 An application for automatically analyzing, visualizing and generating reports of the uploaded file.
-File formats Supported are csv, txt, pdf
+File formats Supported are csv, txt, pdf.

+Application development under process !!